Symbolic Simulator Operations¶

 This translation constructs an explicit array literal in the SMT theory

-of arrays using the element values of the concrete array arr
+of arrays using the element values of the concrete array arr.

-argument is required and must be an array of numeric or
+The arr argument is required and must be an array of numeric or

 logical values.
 Cell arrays, struct arrays and function handles are